cube-js/cube/docs/Schema/dimensions.md

 category: Reference
 subCategory: Reference
 menuOrder: 4
+proofread: 06/18/2019
 ---

-`Dimensions` parameter contains a set of dimensions.
-You can think about dimension as an attribute related to a measure, e.g. measure `userCount` can have dimensions like `country`, `age`, `occupation` and etc.
+The `dimensions` parameter contains a set of dimensions.
+You can think about a dimension as an attribute related to a measure, e.g. the measure `userCount` can have dimensions like `country`, `age`, `occupation`, etc.

-Any dimension should have name, sql parameter and type.
+Any dimension should have a name, sql parameter, and type.

-You can name dimension following the same rules as for measure, so each name should:
+You can name a dimension by following the same rules as for measure, so each name should:
 - Be unique within a cube
 - Start with a lowercase letter

-You can use `0-9`, `_` and letters when naming dimension.
+You can use `0-9`, `_`, and letters when naming a dimension.

 ```javascript
 cube(`Products`, {